OpenDSA/OpenDSA/RST/en/MengBridgeCourse/1114IntroAndLightBot.rst

         // ... more goes here ...
     }

 Now it is time to try out your first program!
-If you have typed these lines into BlueJ's editor, you may notice that the ``Level3Solution`` icon in BlueJ's main window has changed so that it has diagonal lines across it.
-These indicate that the source code has been changed--because you typed new instructions.
-Before the computer can execute our program, however, we first need to convert the source code you wrote into a form that can be executed by the computer.
-Click the "Compile" button at the top of the editor window (or the "Compile" button on BlueJ's main window).
-This will convert the source code into a form the computer can execute.
-Finally, right-click on the `Application` class and select "Run JavaFX Application".
+You will find instructions for running a program just like this in the first lab assignment.

 OK, it isn't exciting, but you will see a new LightBot created and added to the level at the coordinates you specified.
 You can